AK391/replicate-gradio/README.md

 # Basic Usage

-Just like if you were to use the `replicate` client, you should first save your Replicate API token to this environment variable:
+Just like if you were to use the `replicate` client, you should first save your Replicate API token to this environment variable (see note below):

 ```
 export REPLICATE_API_TOKEN=<your token>